 - A report card reflects the grades earned during a grading period.

-- Transcript fees are $3 per official transcript requested for previously enrolled students or after the five free official transcripts for current/active students.
+- Transcript fees are $3 per official transcript requested after the five free official transcripts.

-- Transcript fees can be paid by cash with exact change only or money order made out to campus.
+- Transcript fees can be paid by cash with exact change only or money order made out to Manor ISD.

-- Transcript fees must be paid before the transcript can be picked up or sent.
+- Any transcript fees must be paid before the transcript can be picked up or sent.

 - A photo ID is required at the time a transcript is picked up.

 - Manor ISD has up to five business days to complete a transcript request.

 - Incomplete transcript request forms will not be processed until all information is received.

 - The Family Educational Rights and Privacy Act (FERPA) is a federal law that gives parents the right to have access to their children’s education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 When the student turns 18 years old, or enters a postsecondary institution at any age, the rights under FERPA may be transferred from the parents to the student.
 An exception permits a school to disclose personally identifiable information from education records without consent of the student when the disclosure is to the parents of a "dependent student" as that term is defined in Section 152 of the Internal Revenue Code.
 Generally, if either parent has claimed the student as a dependent on the parent's most recent year's income tax statement, the school may non-consensually disclose the eligible student's education records to both parents under this exception.
 For more information, please visit the Family Policy Compliance Office website: http://www2.ed.gov/policy/gen/guid/fpco/index.html and https://www2.ed.gov/policy/gen/guid/fpco/ferpa/students.html?